signalfx/gdi-specification/README.md

 ![Release](https://img.shields.io/github/v/tag/signalfx/gdi-specification?include_prereleases&style=for-the-badge)

 The GDI specification describes cross-repository requirements and expectations.
-It is applicable to GDI repositories.
+It is applicable to GDI repositories listed in [repositories.txt](repositories.txt).

 > Anything OpenTelemetry or anything that should be in OpenTelemetry will be
 > handled upstream.
 For information on OpenTelemetry, see the [OpenTelemetry